-The Information Services Disability Officer (IS DIO) will complete a detailed review of the accessibility of the Launchpad application.
+The Information Services Disability Information Officer (IS DIO) will complete a detailed accessibility review of the Accident and Incident Reporting application and will continue to review the accessibility of all new developments.

 We have taken the view that because this is an upgrade to an existing service, and the IS DIO will carry out a comprehensive accessibility testing, it would not have been proportional to involve users from protected groups directly at this stage.
-However, we will monitor feedback from users and review this approach to evidence gathering
+However, we will monitor feedback from users and review this approach to evidence gathering where appropriate.